 GLNC has intentionally not used the six serves a day message.

 Consumer research indicates the portions eaten by Australians are larger than the Australian Dietary Guidelines.
 This may help to explain why research also indicates that Australians perceive the Dietary Guideline recommendation as too many serves.
 GLNC believes this may be because people interpret this to mean to eat grains on six occasions each day.
 As a result GLNC developed a grain message that aligns with Australian meal patterns.

 Registered Users have the option to use the GNLC logo without the certification statement.
-They may also use the Dietary Guidelines recommendation in labels without breaching the Code.
+They may also use the Australian Dietary Guidelines recommendation in labels without breaching The Code.

 Research indicates for health benefits people should eat legumes at least four times a week and a growing body of evidence suggests every day.
 However, the GLNC consumption study indicates that only 22% of Australians eat legumes regularly and on average less than one third of one serve per day.
 The main reasons people don’t eat legumes is because they are not familiar with cooking methods and they are worried about side effects.

-GLNC will regularly audit whole grain ingredient content and whole grain claims on grain foods in the food supply.
-This will be conducted category-by-category in a rolling audit process.
-Manufacturers of products that do not comply with the Code will be made aware of the Code and encouraged by GLNC to remove claims.
-Manufacturers of products not registered with GLNC will be encouraged to become Registered Users.
-GLNC will also use this data to monitor changes in the use of whole grain claims and whole grain content of the Australian food supply over time.
+GLNC regularly audits whole grain ingredient content and whole grain claims on grain foods in the food supply.
+This is conducted category-by-category in a rolling audit process.
+Manufacturers of products that do not comply with the Code will be made aware of The Code and encouraged by GLNC to remove claims.
+Manufacturers of products not registered with GLNC are encouraged to become Registered Users.
+GLNC also uses this data to monitor changes in the use of whole grain claims and whole grain content of the Australian food supply over time.

 GLNC is aware that new food formats may need to be considered when reviewing The Code.
 Consideration of new food formats will be role of The Code Steering Committee in consultation with the food industry.